douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_CULTIVATION_PLAN.md

 This document describes the **target design** for the Human Baseline Cultivation decision strategy as it moves through Milestone 2 certification.

-**Status:** Stage B is complete through B7.
-Focused production/test compilation is green and the focused Cultivation/Human-Baseline verification set passes.
-Cultivation is **not yet certified** because Stage C durable certification documentation and the full unit + integration + simulation regression remain.
+**Status:** **CERTIFIED.** Stage B completed through B7, focused production/test verification passed, and Stage C durable documentation plus full unit + integration + simulation regression are complete.

 The companion document [`HUMAN_BASELINE_CULTIVATION.md`](HUMAN_BASELINE_CULTIVATION.md) describes the implementation as it exists today.
 Cross-cutting tuning defaults and override seams are documented in [`HUMAN_BASELINE_POLICY.md`](HUMAN_BASELINE_POLICY.md).
 This document answers a different question: